 Conclusion

-It has been a great 7 days for me and I’ve really enjoyed riding around Peninsular Malaysia and I must say, most of the places that I’ve been has less or no tourist and if you’re just like me who enjoys beautiful nature’s scenery, beaches, hiking, riding this loop would be one good adventure that one can look forward to.
+It has been a great 7 days for me and I’ve really enjoyed riding around Peninsular Malaysia and I must say, most of the places that I’ve been to have fewer or no tourist and if you’re just like me and enjoys beautiful natural scenery, beaches, hiking, riding this loop would be one good adventure that one can look forward to.

 Update: I’ve completed my Borneo Ride to complete riding in Malaysia.
-You might be also interested in reading on best motorcycle routes in Malaysia.
+You might be also interested in reading about the best motorcycle routes in Malaysia.